-The R718N3xxx(E) series is 3-Phase Current Meter device for Netvox Class A type devices based on the LoRaWAN open protocol and is compatible with the LoRaWAN protocol.
-R718N3xxx(E) series have different measuring range for different variety of CT.
+The R718N3xxx(E) series is a 3-Phase Current Meter device for Netvox Class A type devices based on the LoRaWAN open protocol and is compatible with the LoRaWAN protocol.
+R718N3xxx(E) series have different measuring ranges for CTs.
 It is divided into: